StrangeData-v/SDV-Project---F.E.-Process-Helper/README.md

 `Sycain Vizerfur` `continuous updating`
 ## BRIEF INTRODUCTION:

-This is a package used for engineering feature process, which could make it easier for recognizing and processing the original data.
+This is a package used for engineering feature process, which could make it easier for recognizing and processing the original data. (v2: add a nlp package named __lp__ provided some functions to process the nature language words.)

 ## COMPONENTS:
 #### `fea_eng` : Mainbody part of SDV package involved all funtions.
+#### `lp` : Support functions of nature language process.
 #### `support` : Support functions of fea_eng.

 ## Functions:
 #### Function list: